alessiob07/alessiob07/README.md

 - ⚡ Fun fact: ...
 -->

+# I'm Alessio
+- 🏫 I'm currently learning at 'https://www.itdavinci.it/' tecnichan istitute, doing ICT specialization.
-#I'm almos 16 years old, I'm from Piedmont, Italy.
+- 🌍 I'm from Northen Italy.
-I'm currently working at aleOS, an O.S. on Cosmos.
-I'm looking to macOS
+- 🤰 I'm born on 28th Jan 2007.
+- 💻 My current project is aleOS, an O.S. based on Cosmos (www.gocosmos.org) an OS Framework kit on C# language.
+- 📫 You can reach me on Telegram (raccomented), (LINK: https://t.me/alessiob_b) or on Discord (USERNAME: alessiob_b_)